 Almost every type of insurance imaginable is on offer in Germany.
-Many policies are not necessary bar special circumstances.
-But, there is an insurance called Pflichtversicherung which is compulsory for certain endeavours.
+Yet, many policies are unnecessary except for special circumstances.
+However, there is an insurance called Pflichtversicherung which is compulsory for certain professions.
 Here we explore what this insurance is and whether you’ve properly protected your business from the slings of arrows of the market place.

 In certain professions, the risk of damage is particularly high.
-And, because of this risk, for many self-employed people and freelancers liability insurance is a prerequisite for practising their profession.
+Because of this risk, for many of the self-employed and Freiberufler (liberal professionals) liability insurance is a prerequisite for practising their profession.

 If you start working for yourself, your profession determines whether compulsory insurance is necessary.
 A compulsory professional or public liability insurance concerns, among others, consulting, health and planning professions.
-In the event of an error in your freelance or self-employed activity, professional indemnity insurance will cover you.
+In the event of an error in your freiberuflich (liberal professional) or gewerblich (commercial/trading) activity, professional indemnity insurance will cover you.